davidedc/devart-template/project_posts/2014-03-28-One-more-video.md

 One more video
 --------------

 Last day of the project, and some friends came over to play with the final installation.
-I can't stress enough how how much we cared that this was built thing.
+I can't stress enough how much we cared that this was a *built* installation.

 They liked it :-)